peytoncordero/DRI25/command-line.md

 </Quiz>

-**Reflection**
+### Reflection

 *How do you organize your digital information?*.
-Think of the digital information you produce and store: where do you keep it?
+Think of the digital information you produce and store:
+Where do you keep it?
 Do you follow a specific system to organize it?
 Is it possible for you to draw a diagram representing it?
-Now, keep in mind your responses to these questions and relate them to the information from the workshop, what practices could help you improve in managing your digital information?
+Now, keep in mind your responses to these questions and relate them to the information from the workshop: what practices could help you improve in managing your digital information?

 ## Creating a cheat sheet